starknet-io/starknet.js/www/guides/connect_account.md

 const account = new Account(provider, accountAddress, starkKeyPair);
 ```
 Your account is now connect, and you can use it.
-## 👛 Connect an existing wallet (in any network) :
+## 👛 Connect an existing account (in any network) :
 The code is exactly the same, you have just :
 - to connect to the appropriate network.
-- to use the address of this wallet (public data).
+- to use the address of this account (public data).
-- to use the private key of this wallet (very sensitive date : your code MUST not disclose it).
+- to use the private key of this account (very sensitive date : your code MUST not disclose it).
-For example, to connect an existing wallet to testnet, with a private key stored in .env non archived file :
+For example, to connect an existing account to testnet, with a private key stored in .env non archived file :
 ```typescript
 import * as dotenv from "dotenv";
 dotenv.config();